smaprs/Everest-3D/README.md

 # web-QGIS-threejs-everest
 3D DEM (digital elevation model) in orbital view of Mount Everest.
 Made with QGIS and QGIS threejs puglin.
 Map data from OpenStreetMap.
 Contour lines and elevation derived from Nasa SRTMGL1.
-This derived work made by me is free to copy and share under CC-BY-SA only for free educational purposes.
+This derived work is free to copy and share under CC-BY-SA 2.0.
+Only for non-profit purposes.